W4stedWizard/ScreenDisplayManager/README.md

 Known Issues:
     CSV must be named itself as a "data anchor"; 'Empty' CSV would otherwise write empty file.
 Kinda cringe.
+    A blank "Auslaufdatum.csv" will break the program; needs to be deleted to resume.